Cart 0

 Loop Ring - White Diamond

-This bold creation embodies the sculptural approach to contemporary jewelry in rose gold.
-Its elegantly splitting band creates a unique architectural play, where the metal dialogues with the center stone.
+This bold creation embodies the sculptural approach of contemporary jewelry in rose gold.
+Its band, elegantly splitting in two, creates a unique architectural interplay in which the metal converses with the center stone.

 Diamond: 1 carat, pear shape (several colors available)